-All of our manufacturing is kept in-house making it easy for us to control our premium quality products and offer quick turnarounds.
-For your customized packaging needs we source various styles of dyes and offer multicolour printing solutions.
+All of our manufacturing is kept in-house, making it easy for us to control our premium quality products and offer quick turnaround times.
+For your customized packaging needs, we source various styles of dyes and offer multicolour printing solutions.
 All of our corrugated boxes are fully recyclable, made from premium quality corrugated cardboard, to help preserve the environment while meeting your packaging needs.
 Prices will vary depending on order size, colour printing requirements, shipping location and production time.

-With custom packaging any size, shape and print solution is possible.
-Our experienced team makes it easy for you to find the box that fits your packaging needs.
-The gallery provides examples of customer products we've designed in house.
-These products are created using customer specifications as well as our in house design features to create the box that best fits your needs.
+With custom packaging, any size, shape and print solution is possible.
+Our experienced team makes it easy for you to find a box that fits your packaging needs.
+All of our products are created using customer specifications as well as our in-house design features to create the box that best fits your needs.

 A corrugated box consists of two components – liner and medium, these determine the strength of the box.
 The liners are made up of linerboard the flat sheets that are seen on both the inside and outside of a cardboard box.
-The medium is made up of fluted paper, - the wavy center - that is sandwiched between the two sheets of liner.
-The flute when glued to the liner becomes very durable and is able to support tremendous amounts of weight.
+The medium is made up of fluted paper—the wavy centre—that is sandwiched between the two sheets of liner.
+When glued to the liner, the flute becomes very durable and is able to support tremendous amounts of weight.

 The medium and linerboard can be combined in a number of combinations depending on the needs of the customer and the purpose of the box.

 Single-Face: One medium is glued to a single piece of linerboard.